 These courses can upskill industrial maintenance mechanics, while also preparing them for the challenges their jobs will bring.

 The industrial maintenance salary tends to vary based on factors like the industry, organizational structure, and more.
 However, there's not much difference between the industrial maintenance technician salary and mechanic salary.

 According to Glassdoor, the average salary of a current industrial maintenance mechanic in the US is $39,450 per year.

 This can vary based on a candidate's individual qualifications and work experience, as well as the company's salary offer.

-How to Become an Ideal Industrial Maintenance Mechanic
+How to Become a Great Industrial Maintenance Mechanic

 Becoming a successful industrial maintenance mechanic is all about knowing the industry you're applying in, learning about all possible aspects of the maintenance work in it, and upskilling yourself consistently.

-Additionally, all potential mechanics should instill a degree of skill diversity in them.
+Additionally, all potential mechanics should instill a degree of skill diversity in themselves.